-Research includes reconstruction of historic groundwater levels, modelling future climate change impacts on groundwater resources and quality, and focusing of climate change and Africa.
+Research includes reconstruction of historic groundwater levels, modelling future climate change impacts on groundwater resources and quality, and assessing resilience of groundwater in Africa to environmental change.

 The Future Flows and Groundwater Levels project has carried out the first consistent assessment of the impact of climate change on river flows and groundwater levels across England, Wales and Scotland, using the latest projections from the UK Climate Impact Programme.

 To understand the impacts of climate change on groundwater requires long-term data.
 BGS staff have been developing techniques to reconstruct historic (hindcast) groundwater levels to enable the impact of climate change over the last 100 years to be investigated.

 BGS have undertaken research into the impacts of climate change on diffuse pollution (nitrate and pesticides).